Nissan Laurel: Eighth generation (C35; 1997)

 The eighth and last generation debuted in June 1997.
 Holding to traditional product refreshes, the C35 Laurel remained consistent with its established role as the slightly longer Skyline.
 It has a softer appearance and a luxury approach to equipment, performance, handling, and market value in an ever-increasing competitive market.
 Competition grew from within, with the Cedric and Gloria Gran Turismo, the Cima Grand Touring, and the growing international popularity of the Skyline.
 Economic conditions were having a substantial effect on sales as the "bubble economy" began to collapse.
 Starting in 1999, the Nissan Japanese dealership network was reorganized, and the Laurel was now available at Nissan Blue Stage locations.
 The Laurel was now in a more crowded list of available performance luxury sedans.

 The available engines were the RB25DET NEO turbo, the RB25DET turbo, the RB25DE NEO engine, the RB20DE NEO, and all were updated with Nissan variable valve timing technology called NEO.
 The RD28E diesel SOHC I6 remained.
 The only transmission available was the four-speed automatic, while the Dualmatic M-ATx automatic transmission with manual mode was optional for all RWD vehicles.
 The model number is HC35 for the 2000cc model, GC35 for the 2WD model (GCC35 for SUPER HICAS specification)/GNC35 for the 4WD model, and SC35 for the diesel engine model.

-The suspension package remained the same as the previous generation, whether it was RWD or AWD, and the last separation generation continued; the Medalist was RWD, and the Club was RWD or optional AWD.
+The suspension package remained the same as the previous generation, whether it was RWD or AWD, and the last separation generation continued; the Medalist was RWD, and the Club was either RWD or optional AWD.
 If it was rear-drive, it was MacPherson struts for the front wheels but now offered multi-links for the rear suspension from the Skyline.
 If it was AWD, it used the multi-link for all wheels to accommodate ATTESA E-TS and was identified as "2.5 Club S-Four".
 In October 1997, a special trim package was offered called the 25 Club S 30th Anniversary released to commemorate Laurel's 30th anniversary, and was only painted in Red Pearl with 15" aluminum alloy wheels.

 The all-new telematics in-car navigation system called Compass Link was installed as an extra-cost option in all trim packages beginning with this generation.
 Vehicles equipped were the Medalist NAVI Edition and subsequent special editions with the NAVI badge.

 In March 2001, production at Murayama ended, and all production was transferred to Tochigi.
 In late 2002, Laurel's production ended after 35 years.
 The competitors were the Toyota Cresta and the Honda Inspire.
 It was replaced in 2003 by the Nissan Teana.